-I can’t have prairie in my blog title and not include a Little House on the Prairie Book!
+I can’t not include a Little House on the Prairie Book!
 Somehow they’re still popular today.
 Which is great if you’re looking for something wholesome and traditional.

 I love the Geronimo Stilton books, especially for reluctant readers.
 There’s plenty of pictures and they do cool things with fonts to keep it engaging.
 Plus the stories are actually interesting!

 If your kid hasn’t read Shiloh keep in mind that this is the 4th book in the series.
 For fans (or dog lovers) though, this book is a great addition to your home library.
 It’s also one of the few on this list that are better for young middle grade (grade 5 and 6) kids rather than elementary.

 You can hardly call this a chapter book but it’s definitely not a young children’s book either.
 The Narwhal books are so cute, so grab this Christmas version for your beginner readers!